-United Airlines: Couple On The Way To Their Wedding Kicked Off The Flight?
-Customer Service Gone ‘Downhill’?
+United Airlines: Couple On The Way To Their Wedding Kicked Off The Flight, Customer Service Gone ‘Downhill’?

 Just days after United Airlines’ forcible removal of Dr. David Dao from a flight, a Utah couple stepped out and cried foul after the controversial airlines unfairly kicked them off their flight on the way to their wedding, reports say.

-On Saturday afternoon, soon to be wed Michael Hohl and Amber Maxwell boarded United Airlines Flight 1737 headed from Houston to Costa Rica.
-The couple, who was ecstatic about the trip, is on their way to their wedding venue.
+On Saturday afternoon, soon-to-be-wed Michael Hohl and Amber Maxwell boarded United Airlines Flight 1737 headed from Houston to Costa Rica.
+The couple, who was ecstatic about the trip, was on their way to their wedding venue.
 Apparently, Hohl and Maxwell, along with their friends, were traveling from Salt Lake City and had a layover at George Bush Intercontinental Airport.

 According to reports, the couple was the last to board the United Airlines plane.
 On their way to their assigned seats 24 B and C, Hohl and Maxwell noticed a male passenger spread across their seats, napping.
-Not wanting to disturb the sleeping man, the couple decided to move three rows up, seats 21 B and C. Hohl assumed that it’s no big deal especially since the flight was half full and has multiple empty rows, reports say.
+Not wanting to disturb the sleeping man, the couple decided to move three rows up, seats 21 B and C. Hohl assumed that it’s no big deal, especially since the flight was half full and has multiple empty rows, reports say.

 “We thought not a big deal, it’s not like we are trying to jump up into a first-class seat.
 We were simply in an economy row a few rows above our economy seat.”